 Floors damaged by water or subfloor moisture, including without limitation, due to broken or leaking water pipes, flooding, wet-mopping, spills or natural topographical or weather conditions.

 YOU AND YOUR INSTALLER ARE RESPONSIBLE FOR INSPECTING FLOORING PRIOR TO INSTALLATION.
-WE ACCEPT NO RESPONSIBILITY FOR FLOORING WITH VISIBLE OR KNOWN DEFECTS AFTER IT HAS BEEN INSTALLED.
+WE ACCEPT NO RESPONSIBILITY FOR FLOORING WITH VISIBLE OR KNOWN CONCERNS AFTER IT HAS BEEN INSTALLED.

 Warranty Exclusions and Disclaimer